INHOPE | The Facts

 The INHOPE Data Portal dashboard is a project deliverable that serves as a public-facing platform to present key performance indicators (KPIs) and metrics related to the INHOPE network and the ICCAM platform.
 This interactive dashboard, built using Power BI and published on the INHOPE website, aims to provide easily understandable information to the public.

-The dashboard showcases presents key indicators and metrics related to the INHOPE network and the ICCAM platform starting from the year 2020, divided by quarters and by year.
-It features nine carefully selected indicators that align with the INHOPE’s annual report.
+The dashboard (funded by the European Union) showcases key indicators and metrics related to the INHOPE network and the ICCAM platform starting from the year 2020, divided by quarters and by year.
+It features nine carefully selected indicators that align with INHOPE’s annual report.
 These indicators offer valuable insights into the organisation's progress and performance.

 Terminology: